webnovel

 I sat up and went to the desk.
 Leaning against it was a stick, tall and slender.
 At its head, there was a ribbon tied a few inches below the silver figurine at its head.
 The bulb was like a flower, its petals closed around its stamen.

-Rotating the staff in my hand, the flower reflected the colors of the room i was in, as if everything around me could be seen by it.
+Rotating the staff in my hand, the chrystalline flower reflected everything around me as well as outside the cabin.
 The blue sky outside, the green plains, the white tree, the white sheets and pillow of my bed, the red wood of my bed frame and desk, the green robes I slept in, the tan walls and ceiling.
 Everything reflected off the flower's surface.

 The staff was made of wood which was as black as night.
 The ribbon, which hung a few inches over the staff's handle, was as red as the iris of the giant in my dream.